-An analysis by AAA that in the last five years more than 13,000 children under 8 have been injured in vehicle crashes in New York despite strong laws requiring the use of appropriate restraints.
+An analysis by AAA shows that in the last five years more than 13,000 children under 8 have been injured in vehicle crashes in New York despite strong laws requiring the use of appropriate restraints.

 Road injuries are the leading cause of preventable deaths and injuries to children in the United States, and when correctly used, child safety seats can reduce the risk of death by as much as 71%, according to the nonprofit Safe Kids Worldwide.